On the behavior of stringy motives under Galois quasi-\'etale covers: Abstract

 \section{Abstract}

-We investigate the behavior of stringy motives under Galois quasi-\'etale covers in dimensions $\leq 3$.
-We prove them to descend under such covers in a sense defined via their Poincar\'e realizations.
-Further, we show such descent to be strict in the presence of ramification.
-As a corollary, this reduces the problem regarding the finiteness of the \'etale fundamental group of KLT singularities to a DCC property for their stringy motives.
-We verify such DCC property for surfaces.
-As an application, we give a characteristic-free proof for the finiteness of the \'etale fundamental group of log terminal surface singularities, which was unknown at least in characteristics $2$ and $3$.
+We investigate the behavior of stringy motives under Galois quasi-\'etale covers.
+We prove that they descend under such covers in a sense defined via their Poincar\'e realizations.
+Further, we show that such descent is strict in the presence of ramification.
+As a corollary, we reduce the problem regarding the finiteness of the \'etale fundamental group of KLT singularities to a DCC property for their stringy motives.
+We verify such DCC property for surfaces in arbitrary characteristic.
+As an application, we give a characteristic-free proof for the finiteness of the \'etale fundamental group of log terminal surface singularities, which was unknown in equal characteristics $2$ and $3$ and in mixed characteristics.